Exporting Guatemala Green Coffee Beans Changed in 2024

 17. 2019 harvest 2 million pounds of coffee available.

-18. EFG growers have remaining inventories of 2018 Harvest for purchase.
+18. EFG growers have remaining inventories of the 2018 Harvest for purchase.

-Exporting Green and Roasted Coffee Beans requires an FDA Prior Notice for imported to the United States.
+Exporting Green and Roasted Coffee Beans requires an FDA Prior Notice for importation to the United States.
 EFG provides this permit free.

 The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (the Bioterrorism Act) directs the Food and Drug Administration (FDA), as the food regulatory agency of the Department of Health and Human Services, to take additional steps to protect the public from a threatened or actual terrorist attack on the U.S. food supply and other food-related emergencies.